YepImAGenius/Soucial/README.md

 - Instagram & Youtube for sharing a photo/video
 - Lkd.to for the user's social links
 - Dribbble / GitHub / Behance integration
+- HTML into status
+- Share wikipedia articles
+- Javascript bookmarklet for sharing photo/video/article/ecc...
+- iPhone/Android app